Nuclear Secrets: Episode two: Superspy

-In 1944, Prof. Rudolf Peierls and his assistant Klaus Fuchs are summoned to Los Alamos to work on the Manhattan Project.
+In 1944, Prof. Rudolf Peierls and his assistant Klaus Fuchs are summoned to Los Alamos National Laboratory to work on the Manhattan Project.
 Fuchs was a German refugee who had joined the Communist Party of Germany in 1932 to oppose the rise of Adolf Hitler and was now a Soviet spy.

 Project mastermind Robert Oppenheimer only had enough uranium 235 for one bomb and Peierls and Fuchs were brought in to work on weaponising plutonium.
 Cut off from his Soviet handlers Fuchs throws himself into his work until he is allowed to visit his sister, Kristel, in Cambridge, Massachusetts where he re-establishes contact.
 The Soviet head of atomic research Igor Kurchatov monitors the American progress through Fuchs.
 Following Nazi surrender Fuchs fears the weapon will be used against the USSR.

-Fuchs passes the details of the plutonium bomb, Fatman, to his Soviet contact, Raymond.
+Fuchs passes the details of the plutonium bomb, Fat Man, to his Soviet contact, Raymond.
 The project's tests are successful and the uranium bomb, Little Boy, is dropped on Hiroshima while Piles and Fuchs's Fatman is dropped on Nagasaki.
 In the aftermath Soviet premier Joseph Stalin orders Lavrentiy Beria to construct a Soviet plutonium bomb based on the Fatman plans supplied by Fuchs.
 Recalled to England, his adopted home, Fuchs returns with the nuclear secrets the U.S. is no longer willing to share.
 Fuchs passes the American secrets to the British as well.

 Fuchs begins to doubt Stalin's actions and decides to stop spying for Soviets, but it is too late as the Soviet Union detonates Joe 1.
 FBI agent Robert Lamphere identifies Fuchs from decoded Soviet signals and MI5 commence surveillance.
 British security officer Henry Arnold coaxes a confession out of Fuchs who admits to having spied for the Soviets since 1941.
 Fuchs was convicted of espionage and sentenced to 14 years in prison.